-THEN 1.
-Review the checklist at the beginning of this chapter to verify that you have performed the necessary tasks.
-2. Log in to the SYSTEM account.
-3. Enter the following command: \$ @SYS\$SYSTEM: SHUTDOWN 4.
-When the procedure asks whether an automatic system reboot should be performed, enter N (NO).
-5. Go to Chapter 6 (page 103) to begin the upgrade procedure.
-Review the checklist at the beginning of this chapter to verify that you have performed the necessary tasks.
-Go to Chapter 5 (page 95).
+IF THEN You are upgrading a standalone system Review the checklist at the beginning of this chapter to verify that you have performed the necessary tasks. , 2.
+Log in to the SYSTEM account.
+3. Enter the following command: \$ @SYS\$SYSTEM:SHUTDOWN When the procedure asks whether an automatic system reboot should be performed, enter N (NO).
+5. Go to Chapter 6 (page 101) to begin the upgrade procedure.
+You are upgrading an OpenVMS Cluster system Review the checklist at the beginning of this chapter to verify that you have performed the necessary tasks.
+Go to Chapter 5 (page 93).